Cain Art Gallery

 RETURN SHIPPING

-• Artist is responsible to provide a prepaid return shipping label addressed to themselves from the gallery.
+• The artists are responsible for providing a prepaid return shipping label addressed to them from the gallery.

 LIABILITY

-• Artists are responsible for insuring their artwork while in transit to and from the gallery and for the duration of the exhibition.
+• Artists are responsible for insuring their artwork while in transit to and from the gallery and for the exhibition's duration.

 • All accepted artwork will be handled with professional care; however, Del Mar College will not be responsible for any loss or damage to artwork while in transit to and from the gallery and while on the premises.